Contractible subshifts: Introduction

 This is proved in Theorem~\ref{thm:RetractCharacterization}.
 An analogous result is more generally true when the full shift is replaced by an arbitrary contractible subshift $Y$, though the existence of a fixed point is replaced by the assumption that a map exists from $Y$ to $X$.

 While our notion of contractibility is stated as a strengthening of strong irreducibility, its connection to the finite extension property (FEP) of \cite{BrMcPa18} seems much tighter.
 This is not particularly surprising, as the FEP was also introduced as a requirement on the target subshift of a block map.
+Recall that the finite extension property for an SFT means that if a pattern on a domain $D$ does not contain forbidden patterns, then the subpattern seen in cells sufficiently far from the boundary actually appears in a point of the SFT.
+See Section\ref{sec:Definitions} for the precise definition.

 \begin{theorem} On every group, every contractible SFT has the FEP. \end{theorem}

 This is proved in Theorem~\ref{thm:ContractibleSFThasFEP}.
 We show by examples in Section~\ref{sec:Comparisons} that on many groups, contractible SFTs are strictly contained in the class of FEP subshifts, which in turn are a strict subclass of factors of contractible SFTs.